Last Updated on 11 hours by Probin Islam

-Even though many managed to return to their respective countries, Shamima was not accepted by the British government over security reason.
+Even though many managed to return to their respective countries, Shamima was not accepted by the British government for security reasons.
 She was one of the three girls to leave the UK for Syria in 2015.

 These three girls attended the same school, Bethnal Green Academy School in Tower Hamlets, where they appear to have been hardworking students with a grade of A. Apart from the trio, other schoolmates of Sharmeena Begum and an unknown girl believed to have travelled to Syria for the same purpose in 2014.